Large organizations have quickly realized that they must drive digital transformation efforts to remain competitive…

 We expect tech companies to continually bring us innovative ways to reach our business goals through digitalization.
-While innovations drive our global economy and are well worth the attention they get, I fear that too often the sizzle and “wow!” factors of purpose-built innovations get too much attention at the expense of the foundational digital capabilities retailers desperately need to stay competitive amidst the disruptions of the 21st century.
+While innovations drive our global economy and are well worth the attention they get, all too often, this attention is focused more on the “wow!” factor rather than the foundational digital capabilities retailers desperately need with their retail technology, in order to stay competitive amidst the disruptions of the 21st century.

-Granted, it was a fun show, and clearly some of these new and exciting innovations will greatly improve our digital retail future.
-But I fear what was often overlooked were practical solutions to the most vexing challenges retailers face in the real world.
-Problems, for example, like integrated software systems that will provide executives down to store managers planning solutions for inventory and staffing combined with BI reporting and financial consolidation.
+Perhaps some of these new and exciting innovations will greatly improve the future of retail, especially from a consumer’s perspective.
+But right now, practical solutions to the most vexing challenges retailers face in the real world seem to be overlooked.
+Problems, for example, like integrated software systems that provide executives down to store managers planning solutions for inventory and staffing combined with Business Intelligence (BI) reporting and financial consolidation.